Gifted Girls Only - Off the Deep End

 “Apparently Hailey and Perry used to be swingers.”

-Theresa and I gave Allison our full and complete attention.
+Theresa and I diverted our complete attention to Allison.

 “Jerk,” I said.
-“You didn’t get anything about him being afraid for his life, did you?”
+“You got nothing about him being afraid for his life, did you?”

-“No, but I was lucky to get out of there without being shoved on the couch and mauled.”
+“No, but I was lucky to get out before he shoved me on the couch to maul me.”

 “Bastard!”
 Theresa bounced up.
-“It sounds to me like she’s well rid of him.”
+“She’s well rid of him.”

 I agreed.
 “Let’s hope he stays away for good.”

 He did.
-Perry’s body was found in a dumpster at dawn the next day.
+They found Perry’s body in a dumpster at dawn the next day.

 “I guess Hailey figured out what to do with the body,” Allison said.

 Theresa wrapped both hands around her coffee mug.
-“Given the nature of the injuries, I’d say Hailey is the prime suspect.”
+“Given his injuries, I’d say Hailey is the prime suspect.”

 “Yeah,” I said, “but Yazmin Reyes told the cops Hailey spent the night with her and vouched for her whereabouts pretty much all day yesterday and last night.”

-“The cops believed that?”
 Theresa raised a skeptical brow.
+“The cops believe her?”

 “Hailey shared the Dear Jane note Perry left and told the cops she spent the night with her neighbor for moral support.”
 Allison shrugged.
 “Sounds plausible enough.”

 “We know Yazmin’s lying,” Theresa scoffed.
 “She knew what Hailey was up to.
-We heard Hailey telling her what she was going to do.”
+We heard Hailey tell her what she planned.”

-“Maybe that was the plan all along,” Allison said, “Yazmin would be Hailey’s alibi.”
+“Maybe that was the strategy all along,” Allison said, “Yazmin would be Hailey’s alibi.”

-Though I couldn’t see if from where I sat, I gazed off in the direction of the pool.
+Though I couldn’t see if from where I sat, I gazed off toward the pool.
 “That makes sense.
 I can’t believe we didn’t pick up on it.
 We could have saved the guy.”